Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Inclusion of an intercept

-In Section~\ref{subsec:adj_z_intercept} on the Supplementary Material document, we compare the adjusted $Z$-statistics for the first zero (Table~\ref{tab:intercept_Zstat}) and first non-zero (Table~\ref{tab:intercept_Zstat_nonnull}) coordinate of $\bbeta_0$, against the quantiles of a standard normal distribution.
-Again, the empirical distributions of the $Z$-statistics closely agree with the reference standard normal distribution.
+In Section~\ref{subsec:adj_z_intercept} of the Supplementary Material document, we contrast the adjusted $Z$-statistics for the first zero (Table~\ref{tab:intercept_Zstat}) and first non-zero (Table~\ref{tab:intercept_Zstat_nonnull}) coordinate of $\bbeta_0$ to the $\mathrm{N}(0,1)$ quantiles.
+The empirical distributions of the $Z$-statistics closely agree with the standard normal distribution.